 This page was established to help with suggested activities a beekeeper should be doing each month for their hive.
-The type of bees, where your bees are located and the type of hive you have should be taken into consideration as every beekeeper have their own methods and needs.
+The type of bees, where your bees are located and the type of hive you have should be taken into consideration as every beekeeper has their own methods and needs.
 How much time you spend with your bees is up to you.
-Some feel the need to spend more time in the hive than other back yard beekeepers.
-But hopefully this page will give you some insight on what you should or could be doing each month with your hive(s).
+Some feel the need to spend more time in the hive than other backyard beekeepers.
+But hopefully, this page will give you some insight into what you should or could be doing each month with your hive(s).

-As the beekeeper, what should you be doing? make sure your hive is still in good order.
-Lids are on and not detached. the openings are clear of snow so that the hive can continue to be well ventilated.
+As the beekeeper, what should you be doing?
+Make sure your hive is still in good order, the lids are on and not detached, and the openings are clear of snow so that the hive can continue to be well-ventilated.
 If you left or observed large honey stores in the fall.
 You should be fine at this time.
 Although you may need to ’emergency feed’ your bees if it has been unusually warm.
-You may need to feed with fondant or sugar water.
-But otherwise this is a great time of year to work on honey super repair, order your bees and new hardware for new hives or expansion.
-You should not have to spend any time at all with your bees in January other than observe your hive.
+You may need to feed the beeswith fondant or sugar water.
+But otherwise, this is a great time of year to work on honey super repair, order your bees, and new hardware for new hives or expansion.
+You should not have to spend any time at all with your bees in January other than observing your hive.

 Your queen should still be tucked away in the cluster of bees.
 There are still no drones in the hive at this time. cleansing flights will be seen more often as you may start to see more warm days happening. but the hive is still very much in winter mode.
 The queen and hive will start to notice the longer days and she will begin to lay more eggs daily.

-As the beekeeper, you should be doing pretty much what you did in January. do not be getting into you hive unless it is at least 50 degrees or warmer, and be in there briefly. do not remove frames or anything that may send a chill down into the hive.
+As the beekeeper, you should be doing pretty much what you did in January.
+Do not be getting into your hive unless it is at least 50 degrees or warmer, and be in there briefly. do not remove frames or anything that may send a chill down into the hive.
 You should only be checking to see if their honey stores are still available. if not, you may want to ’emergency feed’.
 Some beekeepers may keep honey frames in their freezer or storage and replace empty honey frames with frames full of honey from the fall harvest.
 This is the best way to feed your bees.
 Other options would be pollen patties or sugar water.
 But keep an eye on that temperature.
-This is a must have to do month for ordering your bees and hardware. do this now if you want it to arrive in time for spring.
+This is a must-have to-do month for ordering your bees and hardware. do this now if you want it to arrive in time for spring.

 The days are warm and long.
-But there is that chance of a cold snap to happen.
+But there is that chance of a cold snap happening.
 You will notice the bees bringing in more nectar and pollen.
 The queen should be laying at full capacity and you’ll see your hive population growing.